Gharib110/Bitcoin/README.md

 3. It should be secure, and harder to make mistake, you don't want you fund transfer to people unknown to you!

 The base58 encoding scheme can help us to achieve three goals.
 Compare with the commonly use of base64, it removes characters like l , I, 0, O, -, _ because they are easy to confuse with each other.
-Because the encoding schema uses all numbers, and uppercase and lowercase letters and remove 0 O, l , I, which means it will use 58 characters in the encoding process
+Because the encoding schema uses all numbers, and uppercase and lowercase letters and remove 0 O, l , I, which means it will use 58 characters in the encoding process.

+## Transaction Validation

+For a bitcoin node, one of its major task is to validate a transaction, there are several steps to take for it, the first thing is to check the output can match to the transaction.
+For example if a transaction is about "jim using 10 dollars to by a cup of coffee with price of 3 dollars", then we need to check :

+1, jim really has 10 dollars

+2, the amount left after buying the coffee should be 7 dollars

+If the transaction is honest, then the input of the transaction(10 dollars) should greater than the output of the transaction(7 dollars), that is when we use the amount of input minus the amount of the output the result should be positive, if the result is negative, then the transaction is "dishonest" it want to fake money from air.